The Secret World (radio series): Sketches

 The sketches and characters often overlap to create an interwoven narrative during the episode.

-The series won the Gold award for Best Comedy the 2014 Radio Academy Awards.
+The series won the Gold award for Best Comedy at the 2014 Radio Academy Awards.
 The organisers explained: "The judges felt that the greatest joy of The Secret World was in the sharpness of the writing and the highly entertaining performances.
 This wasn't just satire.
 It was satire with great imagination.
 Eavesdropping on the imagined lives of the famous, set in fanciful situations, provided the perfect vehicle for the team's excellent impressionist skills which stayed in the judges' minds long after the programme was over."